memgraph/docs/cypher-manual/clauses/delete.md

 ```

 Output:

 ```nocopy
 Failed to remove node because of it's existing connections.
 Consider using DETACH DELETE.
 ```

-On the data set we are using, this query results in an error because `DELETE`
+On the dataset we are using, this query results in an error because `DELETE`
 can only be used on nodes that have no relationships.

 ## 2. Deleting a node and its relationships